EtianeteReepson/CRUD-Laravel/README.md

-My first CRUD in PHP using Laravel.
+My first CRUD in PHP using Laravel!